 - If you want more pageviews, highlight your blog

-Visitors to Rope’s Start Page are immediately directed towards the brand’s goals – purchase.
-The copy and different product categories are highlighted on the Page for visitors to click on immediately.
+Visitors to Rope’s Start Page are also immediately directed toward the brand’s goal: purchase.
+The product categories are highlighted on the Page for visitors to click on immediately.

 - Sharing a valuable piece of content like a template or guide